mlenahan/SpotLite/README.md

 ### Features Left To Implement

-In the future, I plan to add a feature that allows the user to add the link of a particular song to the form and will give back recommendations based on the link they provide.
+   - In the future, I plan to add a feature that allows the user to add the link of a particular song to the form and will give back recommendations based on the link they provide.

+   - I also plan to add a feature that allows the user to create a playlist based on the recommendations they have received.

 ## Testing